Mark Rothko’s Chapel & My Photoblog

 At least for those of me who look at it on a 65″ monitor.

 On your phone, everything is pretty much Exchangeagram, bitches!

 Retired latex model.
 Flirt, tease & friend without benefits.
 Say “Hello!”
 I won’t bite! (not even if you want me to) Over the years so many “SL Killers” have come & gone: Cloud Party, Blue Mars, InWorldz, Sansar, HiFidelity, and more.
 Mostly gone now.
 Zuckerberg’s “Metaverse” is in trouble.
 Meanwhile, SL keeps pressing on.
 Even so, don’t take it for granted.
 SL could die, or changes to SL, or changes in your life, could cause this beautiful dream to end.
+Even if the dream does continue, beloved characters might exit the stage.
 Savor every moment.